CanDIG/CanDIGv2/docs/production-candig.md

 Specifically, the UHN proxy forwards all candig.uhnresearch.ca and candigauth.uhnresearch.ca requests (port 443) to candig1:5080 (tyk) and candig1:8080 (keycloak) respectively, thereby acting as a firewall.
 All CanDIGv2 microservices can only be accessed through Tyk.

+> [!Note]
+> BCGSC initially had an issue with having a double proxy which caused a double URL bug.
+Switching to a single proxy resolved this issue.
+Please reach out if you need help solving this.

 ### OpenStack security group & nginx - C3G

  An OpenStack security group is applied as a firewall that allows ingress traffic to ports 80 and 443 only.